splunk/splunk-connect-for-snmp/docs/configuration.md

 **SNMPv1/SNMPv2**

--   You can change the inventory contents in scheduler-config.yaml (`files: scheduler: config` part of `config_values.yaml`) and use following command to apply the changes to Kubernetes cluster.
+-   You can change the inventory contents in scheduler-config.yaml (`files: scheduler: config` part of `config_values.yaml`) and use the following command to apply the changes to the Kubernetes cluster.
-    Agents configuration is placed in scheduler-config.yaml under section **inventory.csv**, content below is interpreted as csv file with following columns:
+    Agents configuration is placed in scheduler-config.yaml under the section **inventory.csv**, and the content below is interpreted as a .csv file with following columns:

 1.  host (IP or name)